Ode to My Business Advisor Matthew Dornquast

 Matthew, I honestly wouldn’t be where I am today without your honest advice over the years. ❤️

-My condolences to his wife, kids, friends, colleagues, and family – so sorry for your loss.
+My condolences to his wife and kids – so sorry for your loss.
 He was a brilliant man.
 RIP Matthew Dornquast, I will miss you!